The transition from an IT engineer to an insurance sales agent then a call center executive. Not a very strong resume.

 Don't think I was very brave.
 Even I was afraid many times of losing hopes in life.

-I was totally cut off from the society and friends by then.
-Now I had a lot of time to learn new things because I was not focusing on promotion or any corporate luxury.
+I was totally cut off from my friends by then.
+I had a lot of time to learn new things because I was not focusing on promotion or any corporate luxury.
 I took almost 30k calls during my tenure and definitely became a pro.

 Where am I now?